asheliahut/simple-microservices-presentation/README.md

-# simple-microservices-presentation
+# Simple Microservices Presentation Slides & Code

-Simple microservices presentation code
+Checkout the git repository and view the presentation and download the code to follow along!